joao-carloto/FireRobot/README.md

 - You may reference resource files, with high level keywords, in the *Settings* section.
 Make sure you use the full path.
 - You may use any RF standard library (OperatingSystem, String, etc).
 Just include it on the *Settings* section.
 - To run the current test script just click on the play button.
-- The test script can be saved to a .txt file and reused later, on FireRobot or another IDE.
+- The test script can be saved to a .txt or .robot file and reused later, on FireRobot or another IDE.
+In Linux, or Mac OS X, you must explicitly use one of these extensions when naming the test file.
+In Windows, .txt will be used by default, if none is indicated explicitly.
-- Linux and Mac OS X users: You must open the test report manually, after the test is run.
-Also, you must most record the test scripts with the .txt extension explicitly.
+- Mac OS X users must open the test report manually, after the test is run.

 Disclaimer: This tool is being released publicly because it is believed to have reached a stage where it can be helpful.
 However, it is still a 'young' application, with some known (and possibly unknown) limitations.